colonel-cms/Colonel-CMS/README.md

 ## Theme Builder

-Themes in Colonel cms are compiled.
-They are compiled with a tool called the <a>Theme Builder</a>.
-The theme builder is a CLI tool that compiles your theme and makes sure to link the write header files etc.
+Themes in Colonel are compiled.
+They are compiled with a tool called the <a>Theme Builder</a>, a CLI tool that builds your theme for you.

 ## Project Structure

 ```
 theme/
     controllers/  # Contains the controller for each page
     templates/    # Contains templates.
 The default template provider uses [Stensil](https://github.com/kylef/Stencil)
     lib/          # Contains any functionality besides theme
+    assets/
+    |   images/
+    |       res/
+    |   script/    # JavaScript, if you want to use a preprosessor, the compiled code goes here
+    |   style/     # CSS, if you want to use a preprosessor, the compiled code goes here
     theme.json    # Contains information about this theme, author, requirements, etc.
     settings.json # Defined Theme Settings.
 Like `primary-color`, or somthing else
-	publication-type-{name}.json # Defines a type of publication.
+    publication-{name}.json # Defines a type of publication.
     widget-areas.json # Defines widgets area names
     model.json        # Optional, defines database tables for this theme?
 ```

 <h6> settings.json </h6>